Famous Failed Startups: Lessons Learned from 5 Collapses

 Even the best products need effective marketing to reach their target audience.
 About 14% of startups fail because of poor marketing efforts.

-The Top 5 Most Famous Failed Startups
+Top 5 Most Famous Failed Startups

-Let’s delve into the stories of five of the most famous failed startups from the last eight years to understand the lessons they offer.
+Let’s delve into the stories of five of the most famous failed startups from the last years to understand the lessons they offer.

 1. Solana Saga Phone